Since 1 July 2017, a lower payroll tax rate has applied to taxable wages paid by regional employers to their regional employees.

 - Strathbogie Shire Council

 To qualify as a regional employer, you must also pay:

-- at least 85 per cent of your monthly Victorian taxable wages to your regional employees for the purposes of your monthly returns, and
+- at least 85% of your monthly Victorian taxable wages to your regional employees for the purposes of your monthly returns, and

-- at least 85 per cent of your Victorian taxable wages to your regional employees during a financial year for the purposes of your annual return.
+- at least 85% of your Victorian taxable wages to your regional employees during a financial year for the purposes of your annual return.

 Note: It is not necessary for an employer to meet the monthly rate reduction threshold every month during a financial year for the purpose of determining that they meet the annual rate reduction threshold.